 - Participate in outreach programs.

-Reassignment: One year of permanent competitive or 55b/c service as an Investigative Specialist 4 (Professional Conduct).
+Reassignment: Candidates must have one year of permanent non-competitive service as an Investigative Specialist 4 (Professional Conduct).

-Non-Competitive Appointment: For non-competitive appointment, candidates must have two years of permanent non-competitive service as an Investigative Specialist 2.
+Non-Competitive Appointment: For non-competitive appointment, candidates must have:

 This will be a permanent, non-competitive appointment.
 Promotions and transfers may change appointees’ negotiating unit.
 Candidates should be aware that changes in negotiating units may affect their salary, insurance, and other benefits.
-Verification of degree/experience will be required at the time of interview for all candidates.
-Routine in-state travel to other district offices is required.
+Verification of work experience will be required at the time of interview for all candidates.
+This position requires extensive statewide travel (20% of assignment).

-Qualified candidates should send a resume and letter of interest by August 2, 2019 to firstname.lastname@example.org (email submissions are preferred).
-You must include the Box number (OP-1214/21293) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+Qualified candidates should send a resume and letter of interest by March 4, 2021 to OPJobs@nysed.gov (email submissions are preferred).
+You must include the Box number (OP-1327/21801) of the position in the subject line of your email and cover letter to ensure receipt of your application.